xaylax/mcp-apps/delta-table-server/README.md

 **Parameters:**
 - `tablePath`: The path to the delta table (e.g., 'test-tables/my-table')
 - `schema`: Array of field definitions defining the table schema
-- `storageAccount`: Azure storage account name (default: 'maccsynapsedev')
+- `storageAccount`: Azure storage account name
-- `container`: Azure storage container name (default: 'macc')
+- `container`: Azure storage container name
 - `partitionBy`: Optional list of column names to partition by
 - `description`: Optional description for the table
 - `properties`: Optional table properties as key-value pairs